HBeinstein/beepBoopBeMyNeighbor/README.md

 ## Description:

 _This program was created as a way to practice arrays and looping.
 A user is able to enter a number as an input, and the program will count up to that number and add the results to the page.
 Numbers that contain a 1 will be replaced by the word "beep", numbers that contain a 2 will be replaced by the word "boop" and numbers that contain a 3 will be replaced by the phrase "Won't you be my neighbor?".
-If a number contains multiples of these digits, the program will prioritize the number 3 over the number 2, and the number 2 over the number 1._
+If a number contains multiples of these digits, the program will prioritize the number 3 over the number 2, and the number 2 over the number 1.
+See the spec chart below for more information._

 ## Setup/Installation Requirements